pezcode/mosaiikki/README.md

 # Mosaiikki

-Checkerboard rendering experiment with [Magnum](https://magnum.graphics/).
+Checkerboard rendering with [Magnum](https://magnum.graphics/) and OpenGL.